 Løber dit spor i sølv?

-Performers: Makiko Aoyama, Sophie Arstall, Gilles Polet, Camilla Stage, Emma-Cecilia Ajanki, Robert Logrell
+Dancers: Makiko Aoyama, Sophie Arstall, Gilles Polet, Camilla Stage, Emma-Cecilia Ajanki, Robert Logrell

 ‘Listening better is a responsibility.
 Wanting to understand is an act of violence’.
 These are the concluding words of one of Matilde Mørk’s texts, and the sentence is central to her installation.
 Choosing the lung snail as a protagonist, she has created a performative and sorrow-full environment where wordless communication is cultivated in dance – but also in drool transformed into a slimy type of writing that turns into silver when it solidifies.
-A documentary video shows the performers’ slow, occasionally electric movements as they circle each other, suggesting a neurological-systemic connection.
+A documentary video shows the dancers’ slow, occasionally electric movements as they circle each other, suggesting a neurological-systemic connection.
 Contained within snail shells of glass, their speech bubbles of smoke remain as muted, yet fully-formed statements.

 The moon will teach you nothing

 In her scenographically arranged installation, Maiken Stæhr lets sterile, glossy surfaces act as the foundations of a performative work.
 The deep blue tiles prompt thoughts of spas and baths; spaces where bodies are treated and assessed.
 Dripping water from the ceiling warns us of leaks above, and a fan sets the stagnant air in motion.
 The totality is an absurd scenario exploring the relationship between cause and effect, object and subject.
 An abandoned stage set, occasionally brought to life by two models wearing draped, sculpted porcelain pieces that obstruct their movements.